metrorailings/OwlBlog/content/posts/week-12-insights.md

 Brilliant red zone play for a touchdown by the Bills.

 The Bills defense seems to work off assuming whether a plan will be a run or a pass.
 Also, this defense seems to have a pronounced weakness against the running game.

+Some clever plays from the Chargers on their first touchdown drive, a few of which exploited the formations Buffalo presented.